adriannazaw/projects_Google_Advanced_Data_Analytics/README.md

-# Google Advanced Data Analytics — Projects
+# Google Advanced Data Analytics

 A concise collection of projects and materials from the **Google Advanced Data Analytics Professional Certificate**.
 Focus areas: **Python, SQL, EDA, visualization, and predictive modeling**.